Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems: Introduction

-Motivated by the above mentioned findings we proceed to show the existence of correlated random matrix ensemble features in a typical condensed-matter model, the classical nonlinear and hyperchaotic dynamical system with \textit{dissipative} dynamics, the ac+dc driven Frenkel-Kontorova model.
+Motivated by the above-mentioned findings we proceed to show the existence of correlated random matrix ensemble features in a typical condensed-matter model, the classical nonlinear and hyperchaotic dynamical system with \textit{dissipative} dynamics, the ac+dc driven Frenkel-Kontorova model.
 Moreover, within the same model and for a particular choice of parameters when the system is nonchaotic we show the presence of the Poisson statistics in the Lyapunov exponent spacings.
 We choose to work with this model because of its clear physical interpretation and enormous applicability in various existing physical systems \cite{OBBook}.
-This model represents an appropriate theoretical framework for the description of charge- and spin-density wave transport, irradiated Josephson-junction arrays and driven colloids \cite{Thorne_Hubacek_Lyons_Lyding_Tucker_1988,ACDS,Juniper_Straube_Besseling_Aarts_Dullens_2015}, Later, in our paper, we show that the considered model in the regime where its Lyapunov exponents exhibit repulsion is equivalent to a realistic one-dimensional parallel array of Josephson junctions having the stripline geometry \cite{Pfeiffer_Abdumalikov_Schuster_Ustinov_2008}.
+This model represents an appropriate theoretical framework for the description of charge- and spin-density wave transport, irradiated Josephson-junction arrays, and driven colloids \cite{Thorne_Hubacek_Lyons_Lyding_Tucker_1988,ACDS,Juniper_Straube_Besseling_Aarts_Dullens_2015}, Later, in our paper, we show that the considered model in the regime where its Lyapunov exponents exhibit repulsion is equivalent to a realistic one-dimensional parallel array of Josephson junctions having the stripline geometry \cite{Pfeiffer_Abdumalikov_Schuster_Ustinov_2008}.

-The Lyapunov exponents are typically defined as the singular value decomposition values of the Jacobians of the linearlized dynamics as can be seen in Sect.\ \ref{spectrum}.
-The Jacobian that governs the time evolution of the perturbed trajectories at the end of the time evolution of a dynamical system is composed out of the product of such Jacobians at previous time steps \cite{Wolf_Swift_Swinney_Vastano_1985,PikovskyPoliti2016}.
+The Lyapunov exponents are typically defined as the singular value decomposition values of the Jacobians of the linearized dynamics.
+The Jacobian that governs the behavior of the perturbed trajectories at the end of the time evolution of a dynamical system is composed out of the product of such Jacobians at previous time steps \cite{Wolf_Swift_Swinney_Vastano_1985,PikovskyPoliti2016}.
 From this point of view the eigenvalue statistics of the product of random matrices and Lyapunov exponent statistics are closely related; see Ref.\ \cite{CrisantiPaladinVulpiani1993} and references therein.
 Making use of this connection the computation of the complete Lyapunov exponent spectrum has been approximately performed for the Fermi-Pasta-Ulam chain of oscillators \cite{EckmannWayne1988}.
 Our work, on the other hand, is focused on identifying different dynamical regimes in the spatially extended dissipative and ac+dc driven Frenkel-Kontorova model from the Lyapunov spectrum.
-In this effort we compare the Lyapunov exponents fluctuations to the predictions of RMT.
+In this effort, we compare the Lyapunov exponents' fluctuations to the predictions of RMT.